-Houston is a city that gets very hot in the summer and air conditioning is a necessity, not a luxury.
-If your air conditioning is not working properly, you want to get it fixed as soon as possible.
+Houston is a city that gets very hot in the summer and the air conditioning system is a necessity, not a luxury.
+If your air conditioning system is not working properly, you want to get it fixed as soon as possible.

-The main job of an air conditioner is to remove heat from the air.
+The main job of an AC unit is to remove heat from the air.
 Airflow is extremely important for this to take place.
-When there is not proper airflow, a component inside your air conditioner called an evaporator coil may freeze.
+When there is no proper air flow, a component inside your air conditioner called an evaporator coil may freeze.

 When the evaporator coil freezes, you need to turn the air conditioner off.
 You should do a bit of troubleshooting to see if you can fix the problem.
 Chances are, you will have to call a trained climate control contractor if you have a frozen air conditioning system.